 That took care of the filtering, but what about the “Single tab” dream?
-We addressed that too: The table interacts with the map now! [ II ]Datatable and Google Maps simply didn’t like each other.
+We addressed that too: The table interacts with the map now! [ 2 ]Datatable and Google Maps simply didn’t like each other.
 Google Fusion Tables is also a non-Mobile Friendly solution.
-A good 15% of the traffic to the app happens via mobile devices After you find the library you want to browse in the table, you tap on the table and you will be taken to the map.
+A good 15% of the traffic ...continue After you find the library you want to browse in the table, you tap on the table and you will be taken to the map.
 The link to your library will appear, zoomed in and highlighted, on the map.
 All that is left to do is tap the button and off you go to the manuscripts from the institutions you chose!

 “We are dedicated to making digitized collections as easy to access as possible.”
 That’s the objective of the DMMapp Beta.
 Since its release, the DMMapp has been linking digital repositories to it users; but we believe it can always be better.
 That is why we have been reworking the app and are now releasing a public beta version for users to test and give us feedback.

 With this release we particularly wanted to address various issues, mainly regarding performance and usability.